Everybody wants loyalty, but not everybody is willing to do what it takes to get it.

 Anyways, what are some other tips you can share about the topic?
 I’d love to hear your thoughts.

 About the Author: Josue Valles is a content marketing evangelist, strategist and die-hard entrepreneur.
-He constantly blogs about Inbound Marketing, SEO and Social Media Marketing at Engagebit.
-You can also follow him on Twitter.
+You can follow him on Twitter.